Jennifer Cothran

 Books & Berries: Annual Book Sale Fundraiser & Member Book Reviews

-Our Books & Berries meeting began with our annual book sale fundraiser.
-There were so many books donated that you could hardly see the tables beneath that displayed them!
-During the housekeeping/announcement portion of the morning we were informed by our Regional Coordinator, Janice Mallison, that the Toronto chapter of JASNA will be closing.
-This …
+Our Books & Berries meeting started with our annual book sale fundraiser.
+So many books were donated that you could hardly see the tables beneath that displayed them!
+During the housekeeping/announcement portion of the morning, we were informed by our Regional Coordinator, Janice Mallison, that the Toronto chapter of JASNA will be closing.
+This sparked …

 Books & Berries: Annual Book Sale Fundraiser & Member Book Reviews Read More »